How to Create a Phone Call Dashboard in Google Analytics or Google Data Studio

 If you’re producing a lot of content marketing, be it blog posts, eBooks, or more, a content marketing dashboard inside of Google Analytics or Google Data Studio will be crucial to your success.
 You may want to create a blog dashboard that breaks down conversions by post or author, overall leads coming from the blog, as well as the originating marketing source of visitors to the blog.

 If you’re spending valuable marketing dollars on PPC advertising, you want to know what’s working and what’s not.
 Create a PPC dashboard inside of Google Analytics or Google Data Studio to track which campaigns, ad groups, and keywords are driving the most leads to your business.
+You can add phone call data to these reports, including data from mobile click-to-call ads.

 Phone Call Dashboard

 If phone calls are an important inbound lead source for your business, you’ll want a phone call dashboard in Google Analytics or Google Data Studio to track these valuable leads.
 It’s important to understand where your inbound phone calls are coming from, as well as the quality of these calls and how they’re converting into customers.
 Tracking phone calls is one of the most overlooked metrics for websites.
+You can track google ads performance by pulling in calls by keywords, or create custom metrics that look at things like your qualified call rate.
+Every Google Data Studio phone call dashboard should include the following metrics:

 How to Create a Phone Call Dashboard in Google Analytics or Google Data Studio